 - Terminate cutouts/slits in flex region as per IPC standards with circular sections (relief holes) to prevent tearing at corners.
 The radii should be greater than 0.75mm.

 - Use stiffeners in areas susceptible to excessive pressures.
-Use anchors and spurs encapsulated with coverlay to avoid trace lifting and pad peeling.
+Anchors and spurs encapsulated with coverlay should be used to avoid trace lifting and pad peeling.

-- Always keep special copper features, vias, and plated through holes 50-60 mils away from the transition region of a rigid-flex PCB.
+- Always keep special copper features and vias and plated through holes 50-60 mil away from the transition region of a rigid-flex PCB.
 The region in between the flex and the rigid portion of a rigid-flex board is called a transition zone.

 - Flex materials are prone to more movement and contraction during manufacturing.
-This makes drill to copper a crucial factor while designing your flex board.
-Always have the drill-to-copper distance of at least 8 mils.
+This makes drill-to-copper distance a crucial factor while designing your flex board.
+Always have the drill-to-copper distance of at least 8 mil.

 - Understand if panel plating or pad-only-plating (button plating) is preferable for your flex circuit.
 Copper is deposited only on the vias/pads in button plating.
-Due to less amount of copper, button plating provides more flexibility.
+Due to the smaller amount of copper needed, button plating provides more flexibility.
 It allows manufacturers to control the copper thickness and improve etch yields in small etch patterns.
-It also facilitates controlled impedance at higher speeds as conductor traces have a consistent copper thickness, width, and spacing.
+It also facilitates controlled impedance at higher speeds as conductor traces have consistent copper thickness, width, and spacing.
 It is expensive due to extra processing steps.

-To learn more about flex design considerations, see avoid the common errors in flex PCB design.
+To learn more about flex design considerations, see avoiding the common errors in flex PCB design.

 Via design considerations in flex boards

-While designing flex boards, it is important to understand the risks of using vias.
-It is possible for vias to crack or break peel in flex designs.
+It is important to understand the risks of using vias when designing flex boards.
+Vias can crack or break in flex designs.

 To mitigate this risk:

-- Use teardrop (pad fillets) shaped vias to connect traces or plated through-holes in flex boards.
+- Use teardrop (pad fillets) shaped vias to connect traces or through holes in flex boards.
 This reduces potential stress concentration points.
 Fillets are appropriate when the pad diameter is larger than the width of the connecting strand.

 - Keep the annular rings as large as possible.
-The main purpose of them is to establish a good connection between a via and the copper trace.
-Minimum annular ring should be 8 mils for flex PCB.
+Their main purpose is establishing a good connection between a via and the copper trace.
+The minimum annular ring should be 8 mils for a flex PCB.

 - Vias are okay over a stiffener, but vias just off the edge of a stiffener are at risk of cracking